obrien-lab-psu/native_state_only_prot_entanglement_analysis/README.md

 - `find_crossing_residues()`: Identifies crossing residues in the protein structure.
 - `filter_loops()`: Filters loops based on certain criteria.
 - `calculate_distances()`: Calculates distances between residue sets.

+## Output

+### Raw entanglement file

+File containing 1 entanglement per line separated by "|".
+[0] ChainID
+[1] (loop native contact residue i, loop native contact residue j, crossings) representaive entanglement for the cluster [2] Gn
+[3] Gc
+[4] number of loop closing contacts
+[4] ";" separated list of the residueIDs for the loop closing contacts [4] Whether a disulfide bond was identified in one of the loop forming native contact (two SG atoms within 2.2 A)

 ## Contributing